 ACARA is a cooperative enterprise between state and federal jurisdictions and its activities are jointly funded by Commonwealth, State and Territory governments.
 The ACARA Board comprises members nominated by Commonwealth, State and Territory Education Ministers, as well as the National Catholic Education Commission and Independent Schools Council of Australia.

 ACARA’s work is carried out in collaboration with a wide range of stakeholders, including teachers, principals, governments, State and Territory education authorities, non-government education authorities, professional education associations, community groups and the general public.

-Its role in the reporting of educational information is outlined in the National initiatives and achievements – strengthening accountability and transparency section of this report.
+Its role in the reporting of educational information is outlined in Part 2.8: National initiatives and achievements – strengthening accountability and transparency.